Join CSM

 With the bond being stored in stETH, there is a risk of a reduction in the bond amount due to a negative stETH rebase.
 This might result in some Node Operators being unable to claim rewards (due to the actual bond being lower than required) or even validators becoming unbonded.
 This problem is described in detail in Bond Mechanics in Lido ADR.
 For this document, it is worth mentioning that no additional actions are required for CSM due to the low probability of the negative stETH rebase and a dedicated insurance fund at the Lido DAO's disposal for possible use as cover.

-Given the upcoming DSM upgrade, CSM will utilize an optimistic vetting approach.
+CSM utilizes an optimistic vetting approach.
 Uploaded deposit data will be treated as valid unless DSM reports it is not.
 In case of invalid deposit data detection, DSM calls decreaseVettedSigningKeysCount

 to set vettedKeys